Blog Layout

 The ears’ role

 Your ears and brain work together to interpret sound.
-As soundwaves travel into your inner ear, they stimulate microscopic hair cells that respond to different sounds based on pitch or frequency.
+As soundwaves travel into your inner ear, they stimulate microscopic hair cells.
+These tiny hair cells respond to different sounds based on pitch or frequency.
 Electric nerve impulses are then sent along the auditory nerve to the brain to be filtered and translated.

 The brain’s role